-Leaking problems exist in most of our crawlspaces and underground between the buildings.
+The leaking problems exists in most of our crawlspaces and underground between the buildings.
 These are the lifelines of the Authority, providing heat, domestic hot and cold water to our apartments.
-In August we discovered another leak and brought in the excavators and plumbers to have it fixed.
-The Executive Director made the bold move and reached out to both State and Federal Agencies detailing the ongoing concerns.
+The Executive Director made the bold move and reached out to Local, State and Federal Agencies detailing the ongoing concerns.
 His persistence paid off.
-As a result of his efforts, and at no cost to the Housing Authority, we were granted \$615,000 dollars for year one to do the engineering and begin the construction replacing all the aging piping that supplies heat and water to each apartment.
-HUD has given us assurances that the money needed to complete the project will be available when needed.
+As a result of his efforts, and at no cost to the Housing Authority, we were granted \$615,,000 dollars for year one to do the engineering and begin the construction replacing all the aging piping that supplies heat and water to each apartment.
+HUD has given us assurances that a total of 1.9 million dollars needed to complete the project is available when needed.
 Many thanks for these efforts supporting our residents and ensuring the safety and comfort of our residents.